justusthane/justusthane.github.io/craft/tool-roll/index.md

 ![](IMG_3233.jpeg)

 I made this waxed-canvas tool roll for Dad last Christmas.
-It's based on a knife roll from the book *Heavy-Duty Sewing* by Anton Sandqvist, wich some modifications: particularly an extra layer of canvas to hide the pocket stitching and a different closure.
+It's based on a knife roll from the book *Heavy-Duty Sewing* by Anton Sandqvist, with some modifications: particularly an extra layer of canvas to hide the pocket stitching and a different closure.

 It was a really fun and easy project---I highly recommend working with some lightweight waxed canvas if you can.
 It's a joy---it's easy to crease and stays folded once you fold it.